ddeutils/ddedocs/docs/daily-work.md

 ### Late Afternoon to Evening: Reflection and Continuous Learning

-Addressing Technical Debt and Bugs: Late afternoons often involve tackling technical debt and debugging issues, ensuring the data infrastructure is robust and efficient.
+####  Addressing Technical Debt and Bugs

+Late afternoons often involve tackling technical debt and debugging issues, ensuring the data infrastructure is robust and efficient.

+#### Documentation

-Documentation: Comprehensive documentation of systems, data flows, and processes ensures knowledge sharing and consistency.
+Comprehensive documentation of systems, data flows, and processes ensures knowledge sharing and consistency.
 This is crucial for maintaining a transparent and efficient data operation.

 #### Learning New Technologies